Baden Powell (guitarist): Biography

 In 1962, Powell met the poet-diplomat Vinicius de Moraes and began a collaboration that yielded classics of 1960s Brazilian music.
 Although bossa nova was the prevailing sound at the time, Baden and Vinicius wanted to combine samba with Afro-Brazilian forms such as candomblé, umbanda, and capoeira.
 In 1966 they released Os Afro-Sambas de Baden e Vinicius.

 Powell studied advanced harmony with Moacir Santos and released recordings on the Brazilian labels Elenco Records and Forma, as well as in the French label Barclay and the German label MPS/Saba (notably, his 1966 Tristeza on Guitar).
 He was the house guitarist for Elenco, and of the singer Elis Regina's TV show O Fino da Bossa.

 In 1968, Powell joined with poet Paulo César Pinheiro and produced another series of Afro-Brazilian-inspired music, released in 1970 as Os Cantores da Lapinha.

 Powell visited and toured Europe frequently in the 1960s, relocating permanently to France in 1968.

 In the 1970s, he released recordings with labels in Europe and Brazil.
-In 1981, during four weeks, he was on the stage of Palais des glaces in Paris as guitarist and singer.
+In 1981, he performed on the stage of Palais des glaces in Paris as guitarist and singer for four weeks.
 However, he had health problems and spent the 1980s in semi-retirement in France and Germany.
 In the 1990s he and his family moved back to Brazil, where he continued to record and perform.
 Public recognition of his work came around that time in Brazil.

 By the end of the 1990s he converted to evangelical Christianity, to which he credits overcoming his long addictions to alcohol and tobacco.
 He fell terminally ill in 2000 and died of general infection triggered by a bacterial pneumonia on 26 September 2000, in Rio de Janeiro.

-He is the father of pianist Philippe Baden Powell de Aquino and guitarist Louis Marcel Powell de Aquino.